Skip to Content

 Method

 1. Heat the olive oil in a large pot over medium.
-Once the oil is glistening, add the onion, celery, and carrots and cook until the onion is translucent, about 7 minutes.
+Once the oil is glistening, add the onion, celery, carrots and ½ teaspoon of the salt and cook until the onion is translucent, about 7 minutes.
 Add garlic and cook until fragrant, 1-2 minutes longer.

 2. Add the chicken stock, increase the heat to high, and bring to a boil.

 3. Once the stock is boiling, stir in the chicken and orzo.
-Reduce the heat to medium and add the parsley, salt, garlic powder, and pepper.
+Reduce the heat to medium and add the parsley, remaining 1 teaspoon salt, garlic powder, Italian seasoning and pepper.

-4. Simmer until the veggies are tender, the orzo is creamy and amost of the liquid has been absorbed, about 20 minutes.
+4. Simmer until the veggies are tender, the orzo is creamy and most of the liquid has been absorbed, about 20 minutes.

 Nutrition Info